go-native/vibe-os/README.md

 - `kernel.c` - Main kernel code that displays the welcome message
 - `linker.ld` - Linker script for memory layout
 - `Makefile` - Build system configuration
-- `run.sh` - Helper script to build and run the OS
+- `run.sh` - Helper script to build and run the OS in QEMU
+- `Dockerfile` - Docker configuration for ISO creation
+- `build-iso.sh` - Script that runs inside Docker to create the ISO
+- `create-iso.sh` - Script to build and run the Docker container

+## How ISO Creation Works

+The ISO creation process works as follows:

+1. The `create-iso.sh` script builds a Docker image with all necessary tools
+2. It then runs a container from this image, mounting your project directory
+3. Inside the container, `build-iso.sh` runs to:
+   - Compile the kernel
+   - Create a GRUB configuration file
+   - Package everything into a bootable ISO using grub-mkrescue
+4. The resulting ISO is saved to your project directory

+This approach allows us to use Linux-specific tools like grub-mkrescue on macOS.

 ## Extending the OS